prof-team/nginx-image/README.md

 2. Now you can run image

-`docker run -it grischuksasha/test bash`
+`docker run -it grischuksasha/nginx sh`